-Terra Intercontinental Endeavor is a 24-year-old woman.
-Today, she had gone fishing with the woman from earlier and thrown out an astonishing catch of 315,000 tonnes—a catch which would have been certain to bring them a fortune.
-It had been a strange personal experience, the kind of thing that didn't happen to her often.
+Terra Intercontinental Endeavor was a 24-year-old woman.
+On this day, she had gone out to fish with another woman and discarded an astonishing catch of 315,000 tonnes—a catch certain to bring them a fortune.
+It had been a strange experience, one that was out of the ordinary for her.

 “Oba-samaaa…!”